kiranmak/draft-iotops-iiot-frwk/draft-iotops-km-iiot-frwk.md

 # Introduction {#intro}

 There is a little cross-over between the network technologies used in the Operational Technology (OT) and Information Technology (IT) environments as the architecture of industrial networks has evolved independently from the IT networks.
 While industrial networks focussed on deterministic communication, safety, and reliability of process control, they have trailed behind in the adoption of virtualization capabilities.
-The leading vision of industry automation heavily relies on compute and data-intensive services.
+Virtualization is necessary for the industry automation to enable compute and data-intensive services at scale.
+Moreover, it is also a necessary tool for the convergence of OT and IT systems.

 Although the virtualization of SCADA and other systems (HMI, MES, Historian, etc.) has happened, the low-level PLCs have remained on the factory floor.
 Virtualization of PLC is a  topic of great interest for fully automated and remote operations in the manufacturing and similar process control industry because it allows direct control of low-level processes from the applications.
-There are two primary challenges for PLC virtualization.
-First, one is support for real-time or deterministic functionality on the nodes where this PLC software will reside; secondly, a distributed converged network architecture that provides movement of data from devices, sensors, and actuators with the same pre-defined latency and safety artifacts.

-Virtualized PLCs require a network that supports all the characteristics of the existing framework and helps make them extensible with scale.
+This memo studies the overall network requirements for support of  virtualized PLCs and identfies their characteristics.
+The benefits include:

+- Flexibility to control the devices from application-level logic thus improving automation,
+- Potentially eliminate need for dedicated PLCs on the floor thatreduces interconnection and integration overheads.
+- Ability to leverage high-end general purpose proessing platforms to perform complex compute intensive operations.
+- Adapt rapidly to changing business requirements with software, avoiding hardware changes.

+Enabling PLC virtualization imposes a set of challenging requirements.
+Broadly they can be viewed from

+1. PLC perspective: the mechanisms with which it integrates with other business applications while preserving PLC logic, and its real-time or deterministic constraints when communicating with   the devices it interacts with;

+2. Network perspecitve: the impact on the network when PLCs are not directly connected to devices i.e., requirements to reliably move data between the  virtualized PLC elements and OT devices (sensors, and actuators) while maintaining operational safely.

-This document presents the baseline industrial architecture to demonstrate that the well-established hierarchical architecture poses difficulty for the adoption of virtualization in industrial networks.
+This document presents the baseline industrial architecture in {{baseline}} and  demonstrates that the current hierarchical architecture poses difficulty for the adoption of PLC virtualization in industrial networks {{limitations}}. {{evo-networks}} further develops appraches to the support for virtualized PLCs.

-The scope of the document is to focus on the aspects of network-layer technologies  for enabling virtualization capabilities both at the endpoint in the network.
+A distributed conceptual model that could potentially address the above limitations is presented for discussion as a converged industrial-network architecture {{converged}}.
+Finally, a summary of requirements is extracted in {{reqs}}.

+{::comment}
 The architectural components in this document are concerned with the identification of requirements to be met when introducing virtualized PLC, and in doing so, arrive at a converged industrial network architecture which supports emerging trends better.

 In comparison to the current IP architectures, industrial networks are required to support the coexistence of several industrial protocols, and the converged architecture must support existing mechanisms.
+{:/comment}

 This document discusses those requirements and proposes a path to converged industrial networking.